hugoalh/send-discord-webhook-ghaction/.github/ISSUE_TEMPLATE/BugReport.md

 ## Version

-*Must be a supported version(s) listed in the [security policy](https://github.com/hugoalh/GitHubAction.SendToDiscord/security/policy).
-(Leaving this slot blank will default to the latest version.)*
+*Must be a supported version(s) listed in the "[Security Policy](https://github.com/hugoalh/GitHubAction.SendToDiscord/security/policy)".*